 The most common way that the virus is spread is through infected people having unprotected sex.
 During sex, whether homosexual or heterosexual, the virus can enter the body via the lining of the vagina, vulva, penis, rectum or mouth.

-Healthcare professionals might also become infected if they come into contact with bodily fluids from an infected person, such as the fluid surrounding an unborn baby, fluid surrounding the joints, or fluid surrounding the brain and spinal cord.
+Healthcare professionals might also become infected if they come into contact with blood or other bodily fluids from an infected person, such as the fluid surrounding an unborn baby, fluid surrounding the joints, or fluid surrounding the brain and spinal cord.

-Studies have shown that HIV is not spread through casual contact with an infected person, such as via swimming pools, toilet seats, telephones, or by sharing eating utensils, and it’s not spread via biting insects such as mosquitoes.
+Studies have shown that HIV is not spread through casual contact with an infected person, such as via swimming pools, toilet seats, telephones, or by sharing dishes, and it’s not spread via biting insects such as mosquitoes.

 Research has also shown that HIV is not spread through faeces, or through bodily fluids such as sweat, tears or urine.

-The first few months: When first infected with the virus, many people have no symptoms.
-Others experience what appear to be ‘flu symptoms, such as a fever, headache, tiredness, and swollen glands in the neck and groin (swollen lymph nodes), a month or 2 after being infected.
+When first infected with the virus, many people have no symptoms.
+Others experience what appear to be ‘flu symptoms, such as a fever, headache, tiredness, and swollen glands in the neck and groin (swollen lymph nodes), within a month or 2 after being infected.

 Quite often, these symptoms then go away after about one to 4 weeks, and might be mistaken for another illness or infection.
 A person with HIV is very infectious during this time as there are lots of virus particles circulating in the body.